 Let me give you some background.
 In the early 80s, R Venkatraman was the Finance Minister of India.
 Yes, the same Venkatraman who would go on to become the President of India.
 Back then, India’s economy was in depression and Mr Venkatraman presented an idea to a secret committee of economists.
 Before I tell you the minister’s idea to shore up the economy, let me tell you that an economy can revive only when people in the economy start spending.

 Now for Mr R Venkataraman’s idea — make people fall in love and get married.
 His thinking was that love marriages will be cheap (no dowry and most love marriages in the 80s were runaway marriages!).

 However, once married, the couple will have to start spending to maintain the marriage.
 So, more the marriages, more the spending.
 He expected the economy to shore up by the conspicuous consumption of married people.

 The committee loved the idea (most of them were anyway unmarried.
 How many girls do you know who want to marry an economist?).
 They then called in representatives of a few companies to chalk out a plan to make people fall in love.

 The conspiracy consortium involved representatives from companies like Archies, Kwality Walls, and Cadbury.
 Sooraj R Barjatya was called in to represent Bollywood.
-The agenda was simple: All these people had to conspire to get masses fall in love.
+The agenda was simple: All these people had to conspire to get masses to fall in love.
 In no time, the companies started their conspiracy and people started falling in love in droves.
-Before 1982, if you met somebody who had fallen in love and married, you would gawk and ask, “Really?
-Didn’t your parents oppose?”

 Related reading: I don’t believe in love and marriage